allenai/HyBayes/README.md

 The following snippet shows the general structure of a configuration file.
 The main sections are `Files`, `Plots`, `Model`, `Prior`, and `Posterior`.
 You can find examples of complete configurations in [`configs`](configs) folder.

-The first section of the configuration file is called `Files` and it indicates the details of the files which contain your experimental result.
+The first section of the configuration file is `Files` and it indicates the details of the files which contain your experimental result.
 All the experiments use single column observation files (i.e., `NumberOfColumns = 1`) except when the observations are assumed to follow Binomial distribution ([read more here]() **<-- correct the link**).
 Second and third lines indicate the names and the location of two files (which inlucde the result of your experiments).